Basset Hound

 What to Expect

-The Basset Hound occupies a unique position among medium breeds, weighing 40-65 lbs and carrying a temperament shaped by the hound group's heritage.
+The Basset Hound stands out among medium breeds, weighing 40-65 lbs and carrying a temperament shaped by the hound group's heritage.
 A sedentary lifestyle carries health risks regardless of breed predisposition — joint stiffness, weight gain, and behavioral issues increase with inactivity.

 First Days Home